Malayan Emergency: Origin and formation of the MNLA (1949)

 Although the Malayan communists had begun preparations for a guerrilla war against the British, the emergency measures and mass arrest of communists and left-wing activists in 1948 took them by surprise.
-Led by Chin Peng the remaining Malayan communists retreated to rural areas and formed, on February 1, 1949, the Malayan National Liberation Army (MNLA).
+Led by Chin Peng the remaining Malayan communists retreated to rural areas and formed the Malayan National Liberation Army (MNLA) on 1 February 1949.

-The MNLA was partly a re-formation of the Malayan Peoples' Anti-Japanese Army (MPAJA), the communist guerrilla force which had been the principal resistance in Malaya against the Japanese occupation of Malaya during WWII.
+The MNLA was partly a re-formation of the Malayan Peoples' Anti-Japanese Army (MPAJA), the communist guerrilla force which had been the principal resistance in Malaya against the Japanese occupation during WWII.
 The British had secretly helped form the MPAJA in 1942 and trained them in the use of explosives, firearms and radios.
-Chin Peng was a veteran anti-fascist and trade unionist who had played an integral role in the MPAJA's resistance.Disbanded in December 1945, the MPAJA officially turned in its weapons to the British Military Administration, although many MPAJA soldiers secretly hid stockpiles of weapons in jungle hideouts.
+Chin Peng was a veteran anti-fascist and trade unionist who had played an integral role in the MPAJA's resistance.
+Disbanded in December 1945, the MPAJA officially turned in its weapons to the British Military Administration, although many MPAJA soldiers secretly hid stockpiles of weapons in jungle hideouts.
 Members who agreed to disband were offered economic incentives.
 Around 4,000 members rejected these incentives and went underground.

 The MNLA began their war for Malayan independence from the British Empire by targeting the colonial resource extraction industries, namely the tin mines and rubber plantations which were the main sources of income for the British occupation of Malaya.
 The MNLA attacked these industries in the hopes of bankrupting the British and winning independence by making the colonial administration too expensive to maintain.